yizeng/yizeng.me/_posts/2013-06-15-setup-a-selenium-webdriver-ruby-project-on-travis-ci.md

 ### Create a UI test

 - `Test::Unit` framework is used as the testing framework in this example.
-- Headless WebKit [PhantomJS][PhantomJS] will be the browser to run the UI tests.
+- Headless Chrome browser will be the browser to run the UI tests.
-- PhantomJS binary should be installed by default on [Travis CI servers][Travis CI servers], which is `1.9.7` as of 20/04/2014.
 - Travis CI supports tests which require GUI, where some setup for `xvfb` are needed[^2].

 Here is a sample test file called `test_home_page.rb`: